Consider Bursting Your Christian Bubble

 Final Thought

 Christian fellowship is essential to Christian living, but your faith doesn’t belong hidden away in a Christian bubble protected from the dirty hands of the unsaved.
 If the church I was saved in welcomed me at an arm’s length, I would have walked out of there.
-Thankfully for my husband, a church in central Illinois opted to reach out door-to-door.
+TAs for my husband, a church in central Illinois opted to reach out door-to-door.
 They knocked.
 He answered.
 Jesus saved.

 Who do you think you were before you became a Christian?
 You were exactly the kind of person that is avoided by those in the Christian bubble.
 Jesus didn’t pull away from you in your sinful, wretched, and depraved state.
 He loved you anyway and offered the most precious gift anyone can receive.
 Salvation.
 Are you too good now to step out and help others know about the gift, too?
 Nope.
 So, let’s burst that Christian bubble and get to work.